727021/tsdoc-demo/README.md

 npm run dev
 ```

-This app is built with Vite and React.
-Styles are from Bootstrap (because it's quick and easy).
+This app is built with Vite and React, with components from React-Bootstrap.

 This app lets you search for and share "dad jokes" from https://icanhazdadjoke.com/.